Web Scraping API: Extract Markdown & HTML from Any URL for LLMs

-Social Fetch now extracts markdown, HTML, and LLM answers from any public URL—same API key, same envelope, no second vendor.
+Need to scrape a URL for an LLM?
+Social Fetch now extracts clean markdown, HTML, and grounded Q&A answers from any public URL using the same API key.

-We kept hearing the same thing from teams already using Social Fetch: the pipeline never stays inside social platforms.
+We kept hearing the same thing from teams already using Social Fetch: the data pipeline never stays completely inside social platforms.

-You pull a creator profile from TikTok, and then you need the landing page in their bio.
-You monitor a brand on X, and then you need the pricing page they linked in a campaign.
-You build an AI research agent, and half its sources are blog posts and docs—not Instagram posts.
+You pull a creator profile from TikTok and then need the Linktree in their bio.
+You monitor a competitor on X and then need the pricing page they just linked.
+Half the context in an AI research agent comes from blog posts and docs, not Instagram posts.

-Every time, the answer was a second tool: a Puppeteer container nobody wanted to babysit, a generic scraping API with different auth and different billing, or a hand-rolled /utils/scrape.ts that aged badly.
+Every time, the answer was a second tool: a Puppeteer container nobody wanted to babysit, a generic web scraping API with different auth and billing, or a hand-rolled /utils/scrape.ts that broke every time a site changed its DOM.

 Now it's just another Social Fetch call